adunstan/plv8-jpath/README.md

+plv8-jPath
+====

+This is a clone of node-jPath slightly modified to make it loadable into PLV8 for PostgreSQL.
+Essentially the "module.exports" setup has been changed to simple create a top level jpath object that holds the select and filter methods.
+Nothing else is different.

 node-jPath
 ====

 Utility library to help you traverse and filter out data from complex JSON and or Arrays of objects.
 The strength of this library lies in ability to use XPath-like expressions to retrieve data you need.